Books, journals, magazines and proceedings

 - “Reclaiming Our Voices: Imagining Community-Led AI/ML Practices”.
 2nd Annual Meeting of the ELRA/ISCA SIG on Under-resourced Languages (SIGUL 2023), Dublin, Ireland.
 ISCA; 2023. p.
 1–3. https://dx.doi.org/10.21437/SIGUL.2023-1.

-I have authored over a few hundred essays, op-eds and blogs in several noted publications including Global Voices, Opensource.com, The Wire, HuffPost, Wikimedia Blog, Mozilla, Creative Commons, Asia Times, The Hoot, Medianama and DNA and Bangalore Mirror among others.
-Some of my recent posts:
+Author of over a few hundred essays, op-eds and blogs in several noted publications including Global Voices, Opensource.com, The Wire, HuffPost, Wikimedia Blog, Mozilla, Creative Commons, Asia Times, The Hoot, Medianama and DNA and Bangalore Mirror.

 - Panigrahi, Subhashish.
 “Is Digital ID System, Aadhaar, a Tech Solution for Socio-Economic Problem?”
 Business Standard India, 18 Aug.
 2020.
 Business Standard, https://www.business-standard.com/article/current-affairs/is-digital-id-system-aadhaar-a-tech-solution-for-socio-economic-problem-120081800243_1.html.